Skip to Main Content

 • Do some research to start narrowing down your topic:

-• Do some background reading to understand more about the topic.
-You can use Wikipedia but do not use it as a source in your final paper, as it is editable by the public.
+• You can use Wikipedia for ideas, keywords for your search and important dates and issues, but do not use it as a source in your final paper, as is not an academic source.
+It can also include errors, so be careful.

 • Try a test search of the library’s resources to see what kind of results you get.
 If the topic is too general, you may need to narrow it down; if it is too specific, you may need to expand your search.